Websites · Myotherapy

 Most myotherapy websites bury the conditions and lead with the profession.

-We've audited myotherapy websites across the Clinic Mastery community for years.
-The same mistakes show up almost every time.
+Years of myotherapy website audits across the Clinic Mastery community surface a handful of mistakes that show up almost every time.

 The first mistake is leading with the profession.
 The homepage opens with the history of myotherapy, the principles of the technique, the philosophy of the approach.
 The patient with a chronic headache doesn't read any of it.
 They want a page about headaches and a booking button.